Saturday Night (Whigfield song): Release and commercial performance

 Initially, no record companies were interested in publishing "Saturday Night".
 After it was played frequently in the Spanish radio show World Dance Music, interest in the song began to increase.
 The first label to pick up the song was a small label, Prodisc in Valencia.
 It was first released in Italy in 1992, then became a number-one hit in Spain at the end of 1993.
 In the summer of 1994, it became a hit with British holidaymakers on the continent, leading to a huge demand for the track in the United Kingdom.
 Whigfield was signed for the UK in February 1994 by Christian Tattersfield and Ben Kahn who run London offshoot Systematic.
 The label decided to delay the release in order to capitalise on the inevitable buzz built up among British tourists returning from summer holidays in mainland Europe.
 The single was not released in North America until February 1995.

 "Saturday Night" was released in the UK on 5 September 1994, and went straight to number one - dethroning Wet Wet Wet's 15 week chart-topper "Love Is All Around" on 11 September, despite that single increasing its sales from 65,000 the previous week to 104,000, when "Saturday Night" entered at number one with sales of 150,000.
 Whigfield was the first act to enter at number one in the United Kingdom chart with her debut single.
 It stayed at number one for a total of four weeks selling 680,000 in the process, went on to become the second best selling single of the year, and has sold a total of 1.18 million copies.
 "Saturday Night" is also the 15th biggest-selling single by a female artist in the United Kingdom.
 It also was a No. 1 hit in Germany, Ireland, Spain and Switzerland, and a No. 2 hit in Denmark, France, Iceland, Italy and Norway.
 In Spain, the single spent a total of 11 weeks at number-one.
-Additionally, it reached the top 10 also in Austria (4), the Netherlands (7) and Sweden (9), while it was a top-20 hit in Belgian Flanders (14).
-Outside Europe, it peaked at number-one on the RPM Dance/Urban chart in Canada, No. 3 in Israel and Zimbabwe, No. 19 on the Billboard Hot Dance Club Play chart in the United States and No. 78 in Australia.
+Additionally, it reached the top 10 also in Austria (4), Greece (9), the Netherlands (7) and Sweden (9), while it was a top-20 hit in Belgian Flanders (14).
+Outside Europe, it peaked at number-one on the RPM Dance/Urban chart in Canada, No. 3 in Israel and Zimbabwe, No. 19 on the Billboard Dance Club Play chart in the United States and No. 78 in Australia.

 Sannie Charlotte Carlson of Whigfield told Music Week in December 1994 of the song's unexpected success, "An important day for me was when the BBC called me up and said I was number one here [in the UK], 15 minutes before I was about to do a gig, which was very strange.
 I didn't understand what was going on and I didn't expect it, as you have so many terrific groups getting nowhere."